NASA-PDS/roundup-action/README.md

 (Note that `GITHUB_TOKEN` is also used by the Roundup, but it's automatically provided by the GitHub Actions system.)

+### 🍃 Environment

+The Roundup Action uses the [NASA-PDS](https://github.com/NASA-PDS) [Github Actions Base](https://github.com/NASA-PDS/github-actions-base) as its starting environment.
+As of the time of this writing, this is [Alpine Linux 3.12](https://www.alpinelinux.org), [Python 3.8.5](https://www.python.org/), and [Apache Maven 3.6.3](https://maven.apache.org/), which in turns gives you [OpenJDK 1.8.0_252](https://openjdk.java.net/) (with `JAVA_HOME` defaulting to `/usr/lib/jvm/default-jvm`).

+If you need a newer or older Java, or any other packages present in order to complete the unit tests, build, documentation, etc., steps of your roundup, you can use the `packages` variable to specify additional [Alpine Linux Packages](https://pkgs.alpinelinux.org/packages) that will be installed prior to starting.
+For example:

+    with:
+        packages: openjdk11-jdk,pdfgrep

+This causes the Roundup to use OpenJDK 11 and also installs the `pdfgrep` package.

+#### ☕️ Java Note

+If you install an JK older than OpenJDK 1.8.0_252, you may need to also set the `JAVA_HOME` environemnt variable, as the default `/usr/lib/jvm/default-jvm` will point to the newest.

 ### 👮‍♂️ GitHub Admin Token

 The Roundup action must have access to various target repositories.
 This is afforded by a token, `ADMIN_GITHUB_TOKEN` in the environment.
-To set up such a token:
+Note that the [NASA-PDS]() organization already has an `ADMIN_GITHUB_TOKEN` set and so any repository within the organization inherits it.

+But if you need to override or set up a new token, do the following:

 1. Vist your GitHub account's Settings.
 2. Go to "Developer Settings".